 Jennifer Moss was born and raised in Evanston, Illinois and is a graduate of Northwestern University.
-Although she received her degree in music theory/composition, Jennifer had an affinity for computers and entered the technology field upon graduation.
-After college, she relocated to Los Angeles, where she worked as an Information Technology Manager for several international law firms.
+Upon graduation, she entered the technology field as a database programmer and custom software developer.

 In 1995 she transitioned to the internet platform and launched one of the first parenting websites, BabyNames.com.

 From 2000-2011 Jennifer Moss enjoyed a second career in photography with a studio out of Los Angeles.
 Her images have been published in both U.S. and international media.
 Although she doesn’t currently shoot professionally, she still enjoys photography for art and pleasure.